vincentk191/blogApp/README.md

       - For registration, the 'confirm password' and 'password' fields must match each other

 ## Prerequisites

+>_Users must be logged in to be able to leave comments on a topic._

 Requires your environment variables to be set to a default value of your USER and PASSWORD (if you have one).